|Formerly known as||Almighty Popes 1960-1973 and Almighty Insane Popes 1973-1980|

 In 1971, the white gangs on the north side and northwestern streets were feeling outnumbered by Latino gangs, especially since Latino migration was really strong in certain neighborhoods such as Humboldt Park.
 Many new neighborhoods were feeling the invasion and “white flight” was increasing while Puerto Ricans rushed into buying or renting their old homes.
 The Latin Kings were swelling in numbers at an accelerated rate while other gangs were following their lead and beginning to grow such as Spanish Cobras and Latin Disciples (MLDs).
 The white gangs felt it was time to unify and call for a cease fire.
 The two biggest white gangs at the time were the Almighty Popes and the Gaylords, so they had to make up first.
 The Simon City Royals were a growing organization but had not quite outpaced the Popes yet but they pledged in.
 This cease fire or unity was called the “White Power Organization” or “WPO.”
 During these WPO days all the white gangs would experience incredible growth, especially the Popes.

-In 1974, Larkin inspired a south side group of Popes to form at Marzano’s Miami Bowl at 5023 S. Archer (Komensky and Archer Ave or 51st and Archer) Ave in the archer Heights neighborhood on Chicago’s south side.
+In 1974, Larkin inspired a south side group of Popes to form at Marzano’s Miami Bowl at 5023 S. Archer (Komensky and Archer Ave or 51st and Archer) Ave in the Archer Heights neighborhood on Chicago’s south side.
 Larkin visited the south side one day to go see his cousin Donnie near Vittum Park in the Garfield Ridge neighborhood.
-Larkin was confronted by a whole swarm of the Mad Lads street gang and beat up three of them in a fight one at a time, after that Larkin was legend around there, so when a group of kids decided they wanted to start their own gang which they called “Almighty Insane Royal Popes.”
+Larkin was confronted by a whole swarm of the Mad Lads street gang and beat up three of them in a fight one at a time, after that Larkin was legend around there, so his cousin Donnie decided they wanted to start their own gang which they called “Almighty Insane Royal Popes.”
 They added the “Royal” part to distinguish themselves from the north siders and took the colors of black and white instead of black and light blue.
 They also asked Larkin if they had permission and Larkin said it was ok and that was the birth of the South Side Popes.

 Please send in 1960s, 1970s, 1980s and 1990s pics!